heidekrueger/bnelearn/docs/usage/quickstart.rst

 Quickstart
 ==========

+_The commands below can be used to reproduce the results Published in `Bichler et al. 2021, <https://www.nature.com/articles/s42256-021-00365-4>`.
+All references refer to the numbering in that paper._

 Let us take a look at how to learn in one of the predefined auction games with one of the predefined algorithms.